-- Attract and retain top talent: Defined benefit plans can be a powerful tool for attracting and retaining top talent, as they provide a guaranteed retirement benefit that can help to provide financial security in the employee’s retirement years.
-This can be particularly attractive to employees who are considering multiple job offers, as the defined benefit plan may be an important factor in their decision-making process.
+- Attract and retain top talent: Defined benefit plans can be a powerful tool for attracting and retaining top talent.
+They provide a guaranteed retirement benefit that can help to provide financial security in the employee’s retirement years.
+This can be particularly attractive to employees who are considering multiple job offers.

-- Tax benefits: Both employer contributions and employee contributions to a defined benefit plan are generally tax-deferred, meaning that they are not taxed until they are withdrawn from the plan at retirement.
+- Tax benefits: Employer contributions to a defined benefit plan are generally tax-deferred.
+This means they are not taxed until they are withdrawn from the plan at retirement.
 In addition, the investment earnings on the plan’s assets are tax-deferred.
 This can help to reduce the overall cost of the plan for the business owner.

 - Predictability: Defined benefit plans offer a predictable, long-term retirement plan for both the employer and employees.
 The employer’s contributions to the plan are based on a predetermined formula, which helps to ensure that the plan is financially stable and able to meet its obligations to employees.

-- Employee loyalty: Defined benefit plans can foster a sense of loyalty among employees, as they are generally more committed to the company if they know that they will receive a guaranteed retirement benefit upon reaching retirement age.
+- Employee loyalty: Defined benefit plans can foster a sense of loyalty among employees.
+They are generally more committed to the company if they know that they will receive a guaranteed retirement benefit upon reaching retirement age.
 This can help to reduce employee turnover and improve the overall performance of the company.

-Overall, a defined benefit plan can be a powerful tool for a business owner to attract and retain top talent, while also providing tax benefits and predictability for the business.
-It is important for business owners to carefully review the features and requirements of a defined benefit plan and to consult with a qualified professional to determine whether it is the right fit for their needs.
+Overall, a defined benefit plan can be a powerful tool for a business owner to attract and retain top talent.
+It also provides tax benefits and predictability for the business.
+It is important for business owners to carefully review the features and requirements of a defined benefit plan and to consult with a qualified professional.

 Examples and Characteristics of Defined Contribution Plans